 - One member appointed by both the Institute for Fisheries Resources and the Pacific Coast Federation of Fishermen’s Associations.

 The Board has hired a Technical Representative as well as legal and technical consultants.
 The Board has also retained contract staff to provide program management, initial staffing, and organizational assistance.
-Additional construction counsel and an Executive Director will be hired in the near future.
+An Executive Director was hired in June 2017.